akshitpatel01/GSoC-2021-Report/README.md

 - **Week 9**: Added the graph for visualizing the logs against time.
 Added APIs to accomodate the new frontend components.

 - **Week 10**: Worked on improving the performance and features of the dashboard.
 Created a markdown file listing the features of the current dashboard.
+Added an example to demonstrate the use of dashboard.

 ## Final status of SEM